sf-wdi-22-23/modules-23/w10-mean/d1-dawn-intro-angular/README.md

 Angular creates it's views by templating directly into HTML with expressions.
 This is it's declarative way of building the UI.

 Try writing any regular javascript expression in side double curly brackets, such as: `{{ <someExpression> }}` and see what your HTML evaluates to.
-What happens what you express:
+What happens when you express:

 * `4 * 4`
 * `"hola!".toUpperCase()`